denten-books/plain-text/0-chapter.md

 another domain, like creative writing.
 An engineer's evocation of code as poetry can diverge from a poet's.

-There's no sense in trying to further equivocate the differences between divergent languages.
+There's no sense in trying to equivocate the differences between divergent languages.
 In other words, we must not get stuck arguing about definition, where those definitions exist only in their social instantiation.
 What counts as poetry, for example, can morphs from literary period to literary period.
 Those who write code by day and poetry by night might similarly employ differing if not outright contradictory definitions depending on their context.

 My aim throughout will be to find points of congruence between such disparate